Tomology/authentication/README.md

 ### Implementation

-## JWT Token
+## Token Based Authentication (JWT)

+### Introduction

 JSON Web Tokens (JWT) are a stateless solution for authentication - there is no need to store any session on the server.
 They are suited for RESTful APIs.

 An encoded JWT looks like a string.
 It is made up of three parts:

 1. Header<br>
-   Metadata about the token itself.<br><br>
+   Metadata about the token itself.
+Typically consists of two parts: the type of token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.Then, this JSON is Base64Url encoded to form the first part of the JWT.<br><br>
 2. Payload<br>
    Data that we can encode into the token.
-Note: This data (as well as the metadata int he header) is encoded but not encrypted.
+Note: This data (as well as the metadata in the header) is encoded but not encrypted.
 Anyone will be able to decode them and read them.
-Sensitive data shouldn't be stored here.<br><br>
+Sensitive data shouldn't be stored here.
+The payload is Base64Url encoded.<br><br>
 3. Signature<br>
-   The signature is created using the header, the payload, and the secret that is saved on the server.
-This will 'sign' of the JWT.
-The signing algorithm takes the header, the payload, and the secret to create a unique signature. <br><br>
+   The signature is created by taking the encoded header, the encoded payload, the secret that is saved on the server, and then using the algorithm specified in the header.
+The signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.<br><br>

-Together with the header and the payload, the signature forms the JWT.
-When a JWT is sent to a server, the server needs to verify it.
-It will verify that no-one has changed the header or the payload data of the token.
+When a JWT is sent to a server, the server needs to verify it i.e. verify that no-one has changed the header or the payload data of the token.
 The verification will take the header and payload, along with the secret which is saved on the server, and create a test signature.
 The original signature when the JWT was first created is still in the token.
 The test signature is compared to the original signature.
 If test signature is the same as the original signature, then it means that the payload and the header have not been modified.

 Simple Walkthrough: